 Translation Studies at Bristol is a vibrant and growing community that includes scholars, practitioners and theorists from a wide variety of languages, disciplines and specialisms.

-We have particular strengths in translation theory, translation history, film and subtitling, machine translation, games localization, experimental translation and drama.
-Linguistically and geographically, our expertise ranges from Europe to the Middle East and the Americas, and across Central, West, and East Asia.
-Languages include Arabic, Chinese, Czech, French, Georgian, German, Italian, Persian, Portuguese, Russian and Spanish.
+We have particular strengths in translation theory, translation history, film and subtitling, translation technologies (especially machine translation), translation and translation-editing processes, game localization, experimental translation, and drama.
+Linguistically and geographically, our expertise ranges from Europe to the Americas and East Asia.
+Languages include Chinese, French, German, Italian, Portuguese, Russian and Spanish.

 - audiovisual translation

 - game localization

 - machine translation and post-editing